Ananthnbhat/code-snippets/heroku-deployment-steps.md

 heroku create
 ```

-(this will show 2 endpoints - first one is where our code is deployed in heroku snd 2nd one is the git repo where Heroku deploys our code )
+This will show 2 endpoints - first one is where our code is deployed in heroku snd 2nd one is the git repo where Heroku deploys our code.
 ```
 git remote add heroku 2nd URL
 git push heroku master